Sweet Onion Purée

 Notes

-• Use as a base for gravies, soups, or stews to enhance depth of flavor.
+• Perfect as a base for gravies, soups, or pan sauces.

-• Drizzle over mashed potatoes, grilled meats, or roasted vegetables for added richness.
+• Spoon over mashed potatoes, roasted meats, or grilled vegetables.

-• Combine with mayonnaise or sour cream for a quick and flavorful spread or dip.
+• Mix with mayo or sour cream for a quick dip or sandwich spread.

 Tried this recipe?